telerik/blazor-docs/components/multicolumncombobox/data-bind.md

 ## Considerations

-The ComboBox component attempts to infer the type of its model and value based on the provided `Data` and initial `Value`.
+The MultiColumnCombobox component attempts to infer the type of its model and value based on the provided `Data` and initial `Value`.
 This affects the way its [reference is obtained](#component-reference) and what happens [if you can't provide data or a value](#missing-value-or-data).
-Providing a [value that is not in the data source](#value-out-of-range) needs to be taken into account be the app, because the component will not change it.
+Providing a [value that is not in the data source](#value-out-of-range) needs to be taken into account be the application, because the component will not change it.

 ### Value Out of Range

-This specific is applicable for the case when [custom value input]({%slug components/combobox/custom-value%}) is disabled (`AllowCustom="false"` which is its default value).
+This specific is applicable for the case when [custom value input]({%slug multicolumncombobox-custom-value%}) is disabled (`AllowCustom="false"` which is its default value).

-When the `Value` the application provides does not match any of the values present in the `ValueField` of the `Data` collection, the ComboBox component will not change the `Value` or select a new item.
+When the `Value` the application provides does not match any of the values present in the `ValueField` of the `Data` collection, the MultiColumnCombobox component will not change the `Value` or select a new item.
 In the common case, it will show up blank to indicate there is nothing selected from its data.

 If you have set the `Placeholder` and the `Value` matches the `default` value of the type (for example, `0` for an `int` or `null` for an `int?` or `string`), you will see the `Placeholder`.
 A `Value` that is non-`default` will not show the `Placeholder`.